The Jerry Springer Show: 1994–2000: Overhaul and ratings success

 In April 1994, Multimedia threatened cancellation if ratings didn't improve by that November, which led to a major overhaul that saw Murphy's departure and replacement by fellow Jerry Springer producer Richard Dominick, under Dubrow's purview.
-As part of changes, the newer output contained more sex and conflict but Multimedia became uncomfortable and told the producer to tone these themes down.
+As part of the changes, the newer output contained more sex and conflict, but Multimedia became uncomfortable and told the producer to tone these themes down.
 In 1995, there were two performances by Comedy Central Latin star Jade Esteban Estrada on the show.

 The Jerry Springer Show increasingly became a "freak show" where guests seek their 15 minutes of fame through discussion and demonstrations of deviant behavior.
 In 1996, Springer wanted people to send him videotapes explaining why they wanted Springer to tape a show in their home.

-Universal Television took control of the show from Gannett and this was a catalyst point.
+Universal Television took control of the show from Gannett, which was a turning point.
 Dominick, the producer, was allowed the freedoms he wished for, and the format began to change in January 1997.
 On-stage fights, which were previously cut for broadcast, were now openly aired.
-Brawls and crude topics became increasingly encouraged, and as a result the show became a tremendous success.
+Brawls and crude topics became increasingly encouraged, and as a result, the show became a tremendous success.
 Two episodes that aired in February 1997 became the first on broadcast TV to be rated TV-M directly by the producers.
 In November of 1997, viewership of Jerry Springer was up 70 percent compared to the same time the previous year.
 In February 1998, it became the first show in over a decade to dethrone The Oprah Winfrey Show as the most watched TV show in a single week.

 The Jerry Springer Show became arguably the biggest figure in the rise of "tastelessness" and "trash TV" in the late 1990s.
-It attracted ever more controversy, such as the episode "I Married A Horse" (May 1998), which several stations that carried Jerry Springer, including WLWT in Cincinnati where Springer was a news anchor, refused to broadcast, leading to it being pulled before airing.
+It attracted ever more controversy, such as the episode "I Married a Horse" (May 1998), which several stations that carried Jerry Springer, including WLWT in Cincinnati where Springer was a news anchor, refused to broadcast, leading to it being pulled before airing.
 Additionally, Barry Diller, the head of Jerry Springer distributor Studios USA, ordered producers to eliminate physical fighting between guests, as he had reportedly become upset by the show and the controversies it sparked.
 Studios USA later permitted fights to remain as long as they were "toned down".
 The show remained popular, though it lost its position as the most-viewed daytime show by June 1999, finishing slightly behind The Oprah Winfrey Show.